 – The taxi still has set stops and doesn’t go to different destinations

-– This costs more than the bus but is quicker
+– This costs more than the bus but it is quicker

-– I used to pay around 35 AED for this (a while ago) but prices may have increased, so I would guess around 50 AED*
+– I’ve pais around 35 AED for this (a while ago) but prices may have increased, so I would guess around 50 AED*

 – The journey from Abu Dhabi to Dubai is typically a minivan (not a taxi) and can be a little bit cramped at times!